 The Law Review

-The University of La Verne Law Review is the student-run and student-edited scholarly publication for the College of Law.
+The University of La Verne Law Review is the student-run and student-edited scholarly publication for the College of Law and Public Service.
 Membership on the Law Review is the result of a selective process, based on both the prospective member’s academic performance and successful completion of a writing competition.
 Each year, Law Review members host a major symposium in addition to publishing the annual legal journal.
 Read more about the Law Review.

 Study Abroad Program